 Our Rotman Commerce Welcome Sessions are fun, informative and designed to help you gain an overview of the unique experiences available to Rotman Commerce students.
 We’ll introduce you to the courses you’ll be taking in first year and the different specialist programs to choose from starting in your second year.
 You will learn how to select your courses effectively and in a manner that is logical to the specialist path you plan to take.
 These sessions are only available to students that have accepted their offer to Rotman Commerce.

 The Rotman Commerce Welcome Sessions are not the same as the ones being offered by your college.
-You may wish to attend both the Rotman Commerce and your college’s information session as the content may differ.
+It is recommended that you attend both the Rotman Commerce and your college’s information session as the content may differ.

-Your ROSI student number is the UofT applicant number, found on the e-mail and mail on the university’s acceptance letters.
+Your ACORN student number is the UofT applicant number, found on the e-mail and mail on the university’s acceptance letters.

 There are so many exciting courses to select from for your electives.
 The best way to explore them is by reading the online Arts and Science Calendar.